 READ OUR GUIDE: How to get around Essaouira

-One of the best ways to explore Essaouira and visit the sites below, is on our self-guided Essaouira walking tour.
+One of the best ways to do some sightseeing in Essaouira, is on our self-guided Essaouira walking tour.
 You don’t need to follow a map, just follow the directions and photos in our guide.
 This will take you all around the medina (including the ramparts and Jewish Quarter), the fishing port, and to both beaches.

 Essaouira is a relatively compact town and both the traffic-free medina and long stretch of promenade that hugs the sandy beach beckon for a morning or afternoon stroll.
 Here we have put together a lovely self-guided walking tour for you to follow at your own pace.
 We take you to the main sites, but also off the beaten track along quieter alleyways.